 Pfeiffer Big Sur State Park : SPECIAL EVENTS/FILMING

 Applications for events at any group facilities in Pfeiffer Big Sur State Park, including the Campfire Center and the Group Picnic Areas, will be considered on a case-by-case basis and are subject to additional terms and conditions.
-Standard Special Event Permit applications for events with more than one-hundred (100) people will not be considered.
+Standard Special Event Permit applications for events with more than one-hundred (100) people will not be considered until further notice.
 Group Camp remains closed.
 We are not accepting any application nor allowing any events at Group Camp until further notice.

 Film Permits: To find more information film/photo permits, visit http://film.ca.gov/state-permits/parks-beaches/.
 You may also email the Big Sur Sector’s Film Permit Office at firstname.lastname@example.org for more information and to check availability.
 Applications for film permits must be submitted to the California Film Commission at www.film.ca.gov at least fourteen (14) days in advance of the first shoot date in order to be considered.